News from category ‘Java’

 Tutorial: compile and run Java application on the IPhone

 This is a tutorial, that shows step by step how to use installed Java on the IPhone.
-Just in case you do not have Java installed on your IPhone there is a tutorial how to do it.
+Just in case you do not have Java installed on your IPhone there is a how to do it.

 Step 1: Create simple Java application, compile and run.